lindnjoe/klipper_openams/README.md

 *** Copy the AFC_OpenAMS.py and openams_integration.py that are included to the ~/Klipper-Add-On/extras folder.
-This won't be necessary once a recent PR is accepted.
-I will delete this when that is done.***
+This won't be necessary once these are pulled in upstream, I will delete this when that is done.***

 Install OpenAMS using the provided script: